brunomesquitazamberlan/prisma/README.md

 # prisma
-Frontend to consume OpenAI agents
+Frontend to consume OpenAI agents using Python Streamlit Lib